Kicksecure/security-misc/README.md

 - Restrict kernel profiling and the performance events system to `CAP_PERFMON`.

+- Force the kernel to panic on "oopses" that can potentially indicate and thwart certain kernel exploitation attempts.

 - Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

 - Disable asynchronous I/O as `io_uring` has been the source